The Council of Europe has funded a handbook aimed at addressing so-called “climate anxiety” in young people.

 The handbook includes contributions from Sinkkonen and other participants at the Prague meeting and online events.

-According to Rostøl, the selection process for the handbook’s contributors was based on a combination of “motivation” and prior involvement in youth work.
+According to Rostøl, the participants in the online events and meetings contributed to the book.
+The selection process was based on a combination of motivation and prior involvement in youth work.

 “They had to write a short motivation about why they were interested in the topic, and they had to show that they were involved in youth work.
 Somehow, we chose them based on this experience and we also chose them based on geographical and gender balance,” she said.